 About the SEC Hockey Conference

-The South Eastern Collegiate Hockey Conference (SECHC) is in its 12th season in 2019-20.
-Previously Divided into East and West Divisions, beginning in the 2015-16 season, SECHC teams compete in one division.
-Following expansion to begin the 2019-20 season, the SECHC has three divisions: East, West and South.
+The South Eastern Collegiate Hockey Conference (SECHC) is in its 13th season in 2020-21.
+Previously divided into East and West Divisions, beginning in the 2015-16 season, SECHC teams compete in one division.
+Following expansion to begin the 2019-20 season, the SECHC now has three divisions: East, West and South.

-The representative body of 16 teams participate in Division III of the American Collegiate Hockey Association (ACHA).
+The representative body of 17 teams participate in Division II of the Collegiate Hockey Federation (CHF).

 The 16 SECHC teams as of the 2018-2019 season are: Arkansas (Joined SECHC: 2008-09), Conference Championships: 5 (2015, 2014, 2013, 2011, 2010), Auburn (Joined SECHC: 2010-11), Florida (Joined SECHC: 2008-09), Georgia (Joined SECHC: 2008-09), South Carolina (Joined SECHC: 2008-09), Tennessee (Joined SECHC: 2008-09, Conference Championships: 1 (2009) and Vanderbilt (Joined SECHC: 2008-09).
 Alabama-Huntsville, Clemson, Florida Atlantic, Florida State, Georgia Tech, Kennesaw State, Lynn and Middle Tennessee joined in the 2019-20 season.
 New SECHC member Alabama won one Conference Championship in 2011-12.